treeverse/lakeFS/docs/howto/import.md

 </div>
 </div>

-The imported objects will be committed to `_my-branch_imported` branch.
-If the branch does not exist, it will be created.
-The flag `--merge` will merge the branch `_my-branch_imported` to  `my-branch` after a successful import.
+The imported objects will be committed to the `_my-branch_imported`, creating it if it doesn't exists.

-#### Using the `lakectl ingest` command
+Using the `--merge` flag will merge `_my-branch_imported` to `my-branch` after a successful import.

-##### Prerequisites
+### _lakectl ingest_

-1. The user calling `lakectl ingest` has permissions to list the objects at the source object store.
+The _ingest_ command adds the objects to lakeFS by listing them on the client side.
-2. _Recommended_: The lakeFS installation has read permissions to the objects being ingested (to support downloading them directly from the lakeFS server)
+The added objects will appear as uncommitted changes.

-3. The source path is **not** a storage namespace used by lakeFS.
-For example, if `lakefs://my-repo` created with storage namespace `s3://my-bucket`, then `s3://my-bucket/*` cannot be an ingestion source.
+The user calling `lakectl ingest` needs to have permissions to list the objects in the source object store.

-##### Usage
+{: .note }

 <div class="tabs">
 <ul>